DATA-606-SPRING-2022/Zach_DATA606/README.md

 Reports (HTML from Pandas): [Pandas Profiling Reports](https://github.com/zvance1/Zach_DATA606/tree/main/Reports)

-### Current Status and Initial EDA Results
+### Current Status

-I feel I have made good progress on this in the past week.
-I have the project structured in a good way, have the files relatively well documented, have the data read in, defined the schema, created pandas profiling reports that I used to clean the data and take some notes on how I anticipate using some of the columns that could be questionable but I decided to keep for now, cleaned the data and its types so that I could more easily work with it, and began querying it with pyspark sql while using matplotlib to create some visualizations to answer EDA questions.
-I have focused on the first question, and anticipate now that I have all of this setup I can pretty quickly query whatever I want and make a visualization out of it.
-So, in the next week I plan on spending more time querying different things in support of the EDA questions I listed to find the answers.
-I created the initial powerpoint presentation and plan to enhance it in the next week with further EDA findings before recording the video.
+I feel I have again made good progress on this in the past week.
+I added a bunch more EDA analysis and have answered all 6 of the questions that I had listed.
+I can further improve on this EDA in the next week by potentially converting counts into percentages to get a better sense of whether certain areas have more new construction, respectively.
+I also wouldn't mind creating a correlation matrix between the variables to see if there are any that are highly coordinated before I get into the machine learning in the next phase.